HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/docs/pipelines/quickstart.md

 ## 2. Get Dataset

+For now, let's keep our data in a directory, with a location saved to `export EXATRKX_DATA=/my/data/path`.
 The easiest way to get the TrackML dataset is to use the Kaggle API.
 Install it with
 ```
 pip install kaggle
 ```
-then grab a small toy dataset with
+and grab a small toy dataset with
 ```
 kaggle competitions download \
     -c trackml-particle-identification \
     -f train_sample.zip \
-    -p /PATH/TO/DATA/DIRECTORY
+    -p $EXATRKX_DATA
 ```

 ## 3. Running the Pipeline

 ### Configuration

 A pipeline runs at three layers of configuration, to allow for as much flexibility as possible.
 To get running immediately however, you needn't change any of the defaults.
-From the `src/Pipelines/Examples/` directory, we run
+From the `src/Pipelines/TrackML_Example/` directory, we run

 ```
 python run_pipeline.py config/pipeline_quickstart.yaml
 ```
-which loads the pipeline specified in `config/pipeline_quickstart`.
+which loads the pipeline specified in `configs/pipeline_quickstart`.

-While it's running, get a cup of tea and a Tim-Tam, and let's see what it's doing.
+While it's running, get a cup of tea and a Tim-Tam, and let's see what it's doing:

 ### Default behaviour